prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 ### Blockchain data structure

 Ethereum's "world state" is stored in a blockchain data structure.
-At the most rudimentary level, a blockchain is a linked list with interesting properties.
-Like a linked list, Ethereum's blockchain has a head and a tail:
+At the most rudimentary level, a blockchain is a [linked list](https://en.wikipedia.org/wiki/Linked_list) on steroids.
+Like a linked list, Ethereum's blockchain is a sequence of blocks that starts with a "tail" and ends at its "head".
+Ethereum's tail is called its **genesis block** - the first block that was ever created.
+Its head is referred to as the "head of the chain".

 <img src={BlockchainSimplified} />

-Ethereum's tail is called its **genesis block** - it's the first block that was ever created.
-Its head is referred to as the "head of the chain".
+Ethereum's nodes work together to process one batch of transactions at a time.
+These batches are Ethereum's blocks.
 As users and applications submit transactions to the network, new blocks are proposed and ultimately finalized.

 ### Finality and checkpoints